HackeRinaa/Phone-Repairer/phone-repair-company/README.md

 2. Set up the database schema if needed
 3. Generate the Prisma client
 4. Build and deploy the application

+## Email Notifications

+The website sends email notifications to the administrator (configured in `.env.local`) for the following events:

+1. **Contact Form Submissions** - When a customer submits the contact form
+2. **Repair Requests** - When a customer books a repair service
+3. **Phone Purchases** - When a customer buys a phone
+4. **New Phone Listings** - When a customer lists a phone for sale

+The emails contain all relevant information and link to the admin dashboard for further action.

+### Email Configuration

+- The system automatically detects the email provider based on the ADMIN_EMAIL (Gmail, Outlook, Yahoo, etc.)
+- For Gmail, you might need to enable "Less secure app access" or use an app password
+- For Outlook, consider using an app password as Microsoft has disabled basic authentication
+- If you use a different email provider, you can specify custom SMTP settings using the optional variables

 ## License